Zaby2/pdf-converter/README.md

 - **JSP (JavaServer Pages)**: Utilized for creating dynamic web pages.
 - **Servlets**: Used for handling requests and generating responses from the server.
 - **Tesseract AI**: Integrated for resolving images during the conversion process.

-## Features:

-- **File Conversion**: Supports conversion of various file formats to PDF.
-- **Configurable Servlets**: Servlets can be configured dynamically based on user preferences or requirements.
-- **Image Resolution**: Utilizes Tesseract AI for accurate resolution of images during conversion.
-- **Clean Architecture**: Built with a clean and modular architecture, enhancing maintainability and scalability.
-- **User Interface**: Provides a user-friendly interface for easy interaction with the service.

-This project follows the MVC (Model-View-Controller) architecture pattern, where controllers manage the flow of the application, models represent the data, and views handle the presentation layer.

 ## Deployment: